All Episodes

 A politically binding agreement with us means they get to fleece us.

-Now it was just a year ago, I think that was a time frame that Obama said we couldn't wait a year.
+Now, it was just a year ago, I think that was the time frame, that Obama said we couldn't wait a year.

 We can't wait a year.

-How many stories have we had on this program alone over the last six months that have said it's too late now to even do anything?
+How many stories have we had in this program alone over the last six months that have said it's too late now to even do anything?

 Or we've got six months.

-The uh the uh UN General Secretary, Ban Kay Moon, we've got four months, he said.
+The UN General Secretary, Ben Kai-moon, we've got four months, he said, four months.

-Dr. Roy Spencer, our official climatologist, sent me a story today saying, we've only got ten years to fix this, or we're toast.
+Dr. Roy Spencer, our official climatologist, sent me a story today saying, we've only got 10 years to fix this or we're toast.

 In 84, it was 20.